 All selected entries may be excerpted for publicity purposes.
 UFVF and KODAK reserve the right to promote any entry to print, broadcast or internet media as required to market the UFVF/KODAK Student Filmmaking and Cinematography Grants.
 UFVF and KODAK may use your name, approved likeness, biography and other information regarding your submission for the purposes of marketing, advertising and promoting the UFVF/KODAK Student Filmmaking and Cinematography Grants.

 Winning films (or excerpts) will be screened at the University Film and Video Association Conference.
-Winning filmmakers may attend to receive their award in person.
-Winners are responsible for travel, lodging, and conference fees.
+Winning filmmakers may attend to receive their award.
+Winners are responsible for travel, lodging, and conference fees when the conference is in person (the 2021 conference is virtual).
 Conference attendance is not required to receive an award.

 COPYRIGHT AND CLEARANCES